How to Create an Elegant Coffee Table Vignette

-About two years ago, I decided to reclaim my coffee table.
-That’s right.
-I decided it was no longer a racetrack for Hot Wheels or a village for Little People.
-With all its dents and scratches, this coffee table would look grown-up again!
+For a while, my coffee table served as a racetrack for Hot Wheels and a village for Little People.
+As my boys have gotten older, however, I’ve managed to make this coffee table look grown-up again!
 Now, with the help of some blogging friends, I’m sharing tips on how to create an elegant coffee table vignette so you TOO can transform your family room.

 The Pinterest Challenge